influx6/coquery/readme.md

 ```

 ## API Design
- Coquery was designed to support a flexible approach in how data is retrieved and
- stored on the backend using a interesting query dsl.
+ Coquery was designed to support a flexible approach in how data is retrieved and stored on the backend using a interesting query dsl.

-  Example Query Patterns:
+### Query Paths:
+  While thinking hard about what the form and look for the query system, I
+  I understood, I wanted a system that was familiar and yet robust but not
+  become to complicated to become something that needed deep explanations.
+  I believe that a complex system that can be expressed as simple as possible
+  makes for a great system and Coquery follows that principle at heart.

+  Every section of a Query path is an operation that must be performed on the
+  previous based on the result of the previous operation which allows the
+  system to provide flexibility in the representation of the end result.

 ```bash